 Kirchentag 2013, for example, is a confection of images invisibly combined as to give the appearance of documentation.
 To my eye, Gursky’s people-centred images aren’t as visually impressive as the robustly graphic Les Mées 2016, Bahrain I 2005, 99 Cent Diptychon 2001, and Shanghai 2000, for example.
-A documentarian doesn't create images as fantastic.
 The products of Gursky’s deliberate exaggerations unashamedly―and often beguilingly―discredit such truisms as ‘seeing is believing’, and a ‘camera never lies’.

 My preference for clear structures is the result of my desire―perhaps illusory―to keep track of things and maintain my grip on the world.

 Gursky is in too much control and not adding anything new or daring to his work.

 I'm surprised that Saltz didn't explore Gursky's reference to 'illusory', especially in light of the artist's highly-manipulated visual fantasies, and self-confessed need to "maintain a grip on the world".
 In a 2009 interview with Nancy Tousley, Contributing Editor for Canadian Art magazine, Gursky explained that;